innerr/ticat/doc/spec/help.md

 $> ticat find <find-str> <find-str> ...
 ```

+(TODO: all things bellow are removed, too complicated)
 ## The commands `+` and `-`
 These two are shortcuts, could display info base on the situation:
 ```